 - The average cost of a small bag of dog food in a remote fly-in community in the North is $90.

-- For years, hardworking rescues, shelters, and other animal welfare groups have been transferring thousands of dogs from the North to the South so they can receive the necessary medical treatment and find their forever homes.
+- For years, hardworking rescues, shelters, and other animal welfare groups have been transporting thousands of dogs from the North to the South so they can receive the necessary medical treatment and find their forever homes.

 - Some Northern residents have to travel up to four hours by road to reach a veterinarian.
-Some have to take a plane then drive to their nearest veterinarian.
+Some have to take a plane and then drive to their nearest veterinarian.

-- Northern Dogs are well-socialized, well-loved and simply need a home.
+- Northern dogs are well-socialized, well-loved and simply need a home.